Exploring Assam's red era: New book recounts forgotten story of RCPI

 “My father, Sarat Ch Dutta, was deeply involved in this movement.
 Witnessing these individuals – their unwavering commitment, their infectious enthusiasm, and their unwavering spirit of sacrifice – left an indelible mark on my young mind, even though I was too young to fully comprehend their political philosophy,” he said.

-“Biplabar Swapna”, published by Bandhab, was formally launched in Guwahati by renowned scholar and public intellectual Dr. Hiren Gohain on Sunday.
+“Biplabar Swapna” was formally launched in Guwahati by renowned scholar and public intellectual Dr. Hiren Gohain on Sunday.
 In his address, Dr. Gohain lauded Dutta’s dedication and perseverance, emphasizing the book’s significance as a crucial document that sheds light on the RCPI’s pivotal role in Assam’s history.

 The launch event also witnessed the participation of esteemed figures from various walks of life.
 Writer and critic Munin Bayan, veteran communist leader Hemen Das, and prominent feminist leader Junu Bora graced the occasion with their insightful remarks, further enriching the discourse surrounding the book and its historical significance.